MohamedGamalBarghash/Qetaf_Honey_Website/README.md

 # QETAF HONEY WEBSITE
-This is a project I made for a request of Gamal Barghush to create a honey marketplace website for his honey selling business.
+This is a project I made as a request of Gamal Barghush to create a honey marketplace website for his honey selling business.

 # CONTENTS:
 - Main Page: